CS157-26/CS157-26/README.md

 3. After server dependecy installation, enter "cd client" and then enter "npm install" to install client dependencies.
 4. After client dependency installation, enter "cd .." to return to server directory.
 5. Enter "npm run launch" to run the server.

+# How to pickup a user story and get it merged.
+1. Create a branch that branches off 'development' branch.
+Name it the user story's ID.
+Ex.: '012'
+2. Create a pull request and set your branch to merge with the 'development' branch.
+3. Title your pull request with the user story's title. ex.: "000: Code Slice"
+4. Assign yourself to the pull request, set appropriate labels ("Frontend", "Backend", "Bug", etc..), set the project to "Main Project Board", and create pull request.
+5. Go to main project board and delete the corresponding note of your user story.
+6. Work on your user story.
+7. Once you are done and you have pushed your code to your branch, assign a reviewer to the pull request and let them know via slack that you've requested their review.
+8. Reviewer will review your code.
+If they approve, they will merge the code to 'development' branch.
+If they request changes, they will let you know.
+Repeat until approved.

+**NOTE:** In the event of the development branch being updated while you're still working on your user story, you need to merge the updated development branch into your branch and fix merge conflicts if any.
+This is to avoid merge conflicts when it's your user story's turn to be merged into the development branch.